Online Video Appointments

 - Reduced absence from work

-- Get prescription delivered to your local pharmacy for pick-up straight away.
+- Get prescription delivered to your pharmacy for pick-up straight away.
 We can fax prescription to any pharmacy anywhere in New Zealand.

 - Security.
 We use systems that meet recommended standards to protect the privacy and security of the video visits.